Trail Descriptions and Maps

 PATH has partnered with the St. Simons Land Trust to build almost seven miles of trails on St. Simons Island.
 The Island Trail System connects East Beach to the village and Sea Island to Hampton Point and all the restaurants and lodges along the way.

-PATH Parkway, a tree-lined walking and biking facility connecting West Midtown, Georgia Tech, and the Coca-Cola headquarters to Centennial Olympic Park, is open and ready for late summer rides and runs.
+PATH Parkway, a tree-lined walking and biking facility connecting West Midtown, Georgia Tech, and the Coca-Cola headquarters to Centennial Olympic Park, is open and ready for bike rides and runs.
 West Midtown residents, Georgia Tech students, and Coca-Cola employees walking, jogging, or traveling by bike now have a separated facility connecting them to downtown and other PATH trails.
 PATH Parkway was created by repurposing the two, southbound lanes of the Tech Parkway into the bikeway, a landscaped median, and a walkway for pedestrians.
 The design allows for a row of trees between the bikeway and walkway providing shade for most of the route.
-The grand opening for the PATH Parkway will occur soon after Georgia Tech is back in session.
-Watch our website for details!

 The South River Trail connects the radio controlled air field on Constitution Road to Gresham Park, Sugar Creek Golf Course and the Decatur campus of the Georgia Perimeter College.
 It features a trail head near Bouldercrest Road and Constitution, a tunnel under Bouldercrest Road, scenic overlooks of the South River, a bridge over Sugar Creek, and spur trails to surrounding neighborhoods.
 PATH recently completed the 3.4 mile extension of the trail along the periphery of the golf course, under I-285, and onto the campus of Georgia Perimeter College on Panthersville Road.
 The trail is now seven miles long with extensions on the drawing board.
 The South River Trail will eventually link to the Atlanta Beltline and Arabia Mountain PATH.